mrthreeplates/TRS-80_floppy_remapper/README.md

 into a TRS-80 Model 4P computer **and** you want to add support for external floppy drives.
 Otherwise, this jumper can be left off.

-M4P mode (v.s. non-M4P mode) will be indicated by the flashing pattern of the row light.
-When in M4P mode, the selected row light will "double" flash.
-Otherwise the selected row light will slowly flash.
+The current mode ("M4P mode" v.s. non-M4P mode) will be indicated by the flashing pattern of the single row light which is illuminated.
+When in M4P mode, the row light will do a quick "double" flash, otherwise it will flash slowly.

-The flashing of the row light also tells you that the MCU is heathy.
+The flashing of the row light also tells you that the MCU is alive and heathy.

 ## Front headers